aframevr/aframe-site/src/docs/components/light.md

 The light component defines the entity as a source of light.
 Light affects all materials that have not specified a flat shading model with `shader: flat`.
-Note that lights are computationally expensive and that we should limit the number of lights in the scene.
+Note that lights are computationally expensive and the number of lights in a scene should be limited.

 ```html
 <a-entity light="color: #AFA; intensity: 1.5" position="-1 1 0"></a-entity>